2019-MIT-Environmental-Bioinformatics/Prochlorococcus-metapangenome/README.md

 To exit out of the server, we kill it using on the local machine:

     lsof -ti:8082 | xargs kill -9ed

-# Contribution Statement ALG

-ALG generated the anvi’o contigs database and assigned functions to genes using HMMer and the NCBI COGs database, recruited metagenome reads to contigs, and profiled read recruitment to generate a merged profile database and anvi’o collection.
-ALG computed and visualized the Prochlorococcus pangenome.

-# Contribution Statement IZ

-IZ downloaded required FASTA files for isolates and single-amplified genomes (SAGs) and SAGs provided by Dr. Maria Pachiadaki.
-IZ performed quality filtering on Atlantic Ocean TARA metagenomes, associated metagenomes with sample metadata, and classified genes as environmental core (ECG) or environmental accessory (EAG) and visualized this distribution across metagenomes.